QuantEcon/lecture-source-py/source/rst/python_by_example.rst

 Let's make it slightly more useful by giving it the ability to return either standard normals or uniform random variables on :math:`(0, 1)` as required.

-This is achieved the next piece of code.
+This is achieved in the next piece of code.

 .. _funcloopprog2: